Fionn88/code50/README.md

 # code50
-This is a study note for 2023 CS50
+This is a study note for 2023 & 2024 CS50

+> Starting from the fourth week, I'll transition to studying CS50 in 2024.